The steps you need to create and keep your bipolar resolutions.

 Everyone is busy talking about their resolutions.
 People are losing weight, changing careers, getting married, moving to dream homes, and the list goes on endlessly.
 No doubt you’re thinking about your bipolar resolutions.

 Goals are good.
 They help you focus and give you direction.
 But too many goals pursued at the same time can be depressing or even soul-crushing.

 Planning your new year’s resolutions is especially hard if you have bipolar disorder.
 And even then, it depends on where you are in a bipolar cycle.
 If you’re manic at the start of the year, you may create a thousand resolutions.
 You are unstoppable, and this will be the year you do everything from writing 10 best sellers to establishing world peace.

 On the flip side, if you’re on the depressive side of a bipolar cycle, you may feel all goals are impossible.
 You refuse to make any resolutions because today you can’t even get dressed.
 You’re not even sure you’ll still be alive tomorrow.
 Bipolar resolutions are pointless.

 Is there a way to find a happy balance?
-Today we’re going to try.30 Days of Positivity
+Today we’re going to try.Speaking Bipolar Positivity Club

 The first thing to do is to think about all the goals in your head.
 Grap a piece of paper or open a notes app on your phone and make your list.
 If a thousand ideas come tumbling out, that’s fine.
 Write them all down.